EN FR

 This line of research is focused on identifying fundamental connections between the static specification (e.g. syntax) of quantum languages, their dynamic behavior (e.g. operational semantics) and their mathematical interpretation (e.g. denotational semantics) with the intention of developing each of these components further.

-3.3 Graphical languages and optimization for quantum computation
+3.3 Languages and algorithms for quantum computation

 The QuaCS team is involved in the development and study of graphical calculi such as quanctum circuits, ZX-, ZW-, ZH-calculi, but also languages for linear optics, such as the LOv-calculus.
 These languages are supposed to represent particular features of quantum computing, and hence are designed with a particular semantics in mind.
 A question of interest in the field is that of completeness with respect to that semantics : the ability to graphically turn any two equivalent diagrams into one another, making it possible to entirely reason within the language.
 The team is interested in the structure quantum operators have, that can be exhibited by the graphical approach, and depending on the model of computation at hand.
 It then becomes possible to study the links between the graphical languages, and hence, between the different models of computation.
 Recently, some focus has been put in the use of graphical languages for the study of indefinite causal orders, a extension to the usual quantum computation model, where not only data is quantum, but also the control flow of the program, which is allowed by the theory but still not well understood.
+The QuaCS team also studies quantum algorithms that could be used in concrete scientific applications and in particular High Performance Computing (HPC).
+Among them we focus on hybrid quantum-classical techniques that can take advantage of the respective strengths of each type of processors.
+A related activity concerns the efficient simulation of such algorithms on current HPC platforms.

 4 Application domains